“Are you ok?” My colleague asked me on Monday morning over the team meeting.

 Society has pre-defined templates for people.
 Such tendencies come from which country you belong to, religion, language, culture, food, and clothes.
 We perceive the majority of people based on these values.

-When our enforced understanding goes out of the stereotype, it arises the curiosity.
+When our enforced understanding goes out of the stereotype, curiosity arises.
 People don’t like when you disturb their prediction.
 However, there are always exceptions.

 Not all Indians love spicy food.
 Not all Aussies love Vegemite.
 Not all English love tea.
 And not all Asians love mathematics.